Who are Student Volunteers (SVs)?

 You must have had student status for at least one semester during the academic year before CHI to qualify for the program.
 We are more than happy to accept undergrad, graduate, and PhD students.
 We need friendly enthusiastic volunteers to help us out.

-The SV lottery will open on November 19, 2021, at new.chisv.org.
-For in-person SVs, the SV lottery registration will close on February 17, 2022.
-For online SVs, the lottery registration will close on March 17, 2022.
-While the number of accepted SVs may vary depending on emerging needs of CHI as a hybrid conference, we expect to have about 175 spots in total, including a number of online and in-person SVs.
+The SV lottery will open on October 12th, 2022, at new.chisv.org.
+The SV lottery registration will close on January 16, 2023.
+While the number of accepted SVs may vary depending on emerging needs of CHI as a hybrid conference, we expect to have about 180 spots in total, including a number of online and in-person SVs.
 All other students who registered will be assigned a position on the waiting list.
 To sign up your interest to be an SV, please visit new.chisv.org, select the appropriate conference, and follow the steps to enroll.

-There are four different pathways for you to become an SV, including online and in-person: you can enroll in the general selection process, you can be nominated by members of the Program or Organizing Committees, you can be selected as an institutional knowledge SV, or you can win a slot through the T-shirt design competition.
+There are four different pathways for you to become an SV, including online and in-person, however, no matter what, you must enroll in the general selection process where you may be selected by lottery.
+You can also be nominated by members of the Program or Organizing Committees, you can be selected as an institutional knowledge SV, or you can win a slot through the T-shirt design competition.

-Note that in all cases (including nominated SVs), the student must be enrolled with CHI2022 in new.chisv.org to be considered for a spot.
+To reiterate: in all cases (including nominated SVs), the student must be enrolled with CHI2023 in new.chisv.org to be considered for a spot.

 All times are in Anywhere on Earth (AoE) time zone.
 When the deadline is day D, the last time to submit is when D ends AoE.
 Check your local time in AoE.